Lights, camera, action will soon be said all over Berks County.

 The Greater Reading Film Commission wants other producers to feel the same way... even if they aren't familiar with the area.

-Santo Marabella wrote the new film that will start shooting in a few weeks.
-He says the commission didn't want to do the typical video.
+Marabella wrote the new film that will start shooting in a few weeks.
+He said the commission didn't want to do the typical video.

 But we thought maybe there is another way to do that by having a narrative story, said Marabella.

-The climax of the story will be at FirstEnergy Stadium, and if you want to be seen in the stands you need to take in the R-Phils game on June third.
+The climax of the story will be at FirstEnergy Stadium, and if you want to be seen in the stands, you need to take in the R-Phils game on June 3.